 NIH progress report

 This report is required by the NIH.
-The scholar and his or her mentors complete this form annually, and CCaTS submits it to the NIH.
+Scholars and their mentors complete this form annually, and CCaTS submits it to the NIH.

 Internal progress report